couchbase/product-texts/capella/tools/README.txt

-cbbackupmgr -- utility for backup and restore cbexport -- utility for exporting data cbimport -- utility for importing data
+cbbackupmgr -- utility for backup and restore cbexport -- utility for exporting data cbimport -- utility for importing data cbq – utility to interact with Couchbase using SQL++

 Platform Note
 =============